berchj/nmap-bash-script/README.md

 ## You can also edit this script to change the nmap sentence !

-sudo nmap -Pn --open -sC -sV -A -T5 -O $targetIp -oA nmap_scan -v
+sudo nmap -Pn --open -sC -sV -A -T5 $targetIp -oA nmap_scan -v

 ## xsltproc